 Bare Root Plants are the ones that are not actively growing and are in a dormant state.
 They are dug out of the ground to put into dormancy, and when they have planted again, they adapt to the new soil conditions quickly without going into a shock.

-There are many plants, fruit trees and shrubs that are planted using this technique.
+There are many plants, fruit trees, and shrubs that are planted using this technique.

 -When you lift the plant, the roots and rhizomes should feel more substantial than the rest of the plant.
-This can help in determining that there is moisture in the roots and they have not died.
+That can help in determining that there is moisture in the roots and they have not died.
 If the roots are light and dried out, then the plant will probably never grow.

--There should not be any signs of any diseases, molds or mildew on the plants.
+-There should not be any signs of any diseases, molds, or mildew on the plants.
 Unhealthy plants do not grow properly and die eventually.

 -Buy plants that do not show signs of any damage.
 Don’t go in for plants with broken branches and twigs.

-These are some of the things to consider if you are planning to buy bare root stock for your home garden.
+These are some of the things to consider if you are planning to buy bare rootstock for your home garden.

 Source on Information on Bare Root Plants